Bilaltothecode/Virtual-Reality-Project/README.md

 #### Building From Source
 Follow the [steps for Running in Unity](#running-in-unity).
 Instead of clicking `Build And Run`, hit `Build`, and save the `.apk` onto your computer.
 Proceed to the next steps.

+> It's worth noting that many of the scenes included in the source are unfinished, and should not be included in evaluation.

 ---